Daniel203/ProjectSDE/01-authentication/README.md

 2. Navigate to the "Applications" section.
 3. Select your application from the list.
 4. In the application settings, you will find the "Domain" and "Client ID" values.
 Copy these values and add them after the "**=**"  in the `.env` file.

+## Project Structure

+The project files are structured as follows (under the `src` directory):
+- **index.tsx**: The entry point of the application.
+- **App.tsx**: The root component of the application that contains the user interface.
+- **components**
+  - **LoginButton.txs**: The component that displays the login button.
+  - **LogoutButton.txs**: The component that displays the logout button.
+  - **Profile.txs**: The component that displays the user profile informations like user picture, name and email.

+So, to start the application, you need to run the `index.tsx` file.
+This file contains the `ReactDOM.render()` method that renders the `App.tsx` component.
+The `App.tsx` component contains the user interface of the application.
+The `App.tsx` component uses the `LoginButton.tsx`, `LogoutButton.tsx` and `Profile.tsx` components to display the login button, logout button and user profile informations respectively.